rhit-Anar/ESP-IDF-Setup-Guide/README.md

          ```
    - [x] If not, Download Python 3.11.
 Link: [Download Python Click Here!](https://www.python.org/ftp/python/3.11.7/python-3.11.7-amd64.exe).
 (It is usually downloaded in Download folder.)
    - [x] In downloading process, make sure click on **Add Python to environment variables**.
-   - [x] If you forgot to add or not sure about it's PATH, click on the the downloaded link again,
+   - [x] If you forgot to add or are not sure about its PATH, click on the downloaded link again,
       - Select **Modify**
-      - Click **Next** for Optional feature and on advanced option
+      - Click **Next** for Optional feature and on Advanced option
       - click **Add Python to environment variables**.
       - Then click **Install**
-   - [x] Then close the power shell and open new powershell again to see the updated path/version and run the command again.
+   - [x] Then close PowerShell and open a new PowerShell window to see the updated path/version, and run the command again.
       ```
       python --version
       ```